DevOpsCoin/core/docs/token/BRANDING_IDENTITY.md

 **Three-liner (for press, site, and investor decks)**

 > DevOpsCoin is an engineer-founded memecoin that applies DevOps discipline to crypto culture.
-> Every transaction supports the Ship-It Fund — a transparent, dual-purpose fund for open-source grants and token health.
+> The Ship-It Fund fuels open-source grants, while the TreasuryOps wallet powers ecosystem sustainability.
-> By blending developer rigor with degen energy, we transform speculation into sustainable support for the tools that power the internet.
+> By blending developer rigor with degen energy, DevOpsCoin transforms speculation into support for the systems that run the internet.

 ---